Ahh, the question every potential traveller to Israel wants to know – can you travel around Israel on a budget?

-Hopping from Asia to Israel last fall was like a slap to the face.
+Hopping from Asia to Israel last fall was like a slap in the face.
 Before arriving I knew the prices would be a lot higher than what I had become accustomed to in places like Cambodia, Vietnam and Thailand, however, I still experienced sticker shock.

 I think the key to travelling around Israel on a budget is coming to terms with the fact that you are going to have to dish out more cash than you would on the average trip, and then trying to be wise with your shekels and stretching them as much as possible.